ioBroker/ioBroker.knx/README.md

 **Attention: with changing to KNX-Adapter Version 2.x the licensing has been changed.
 You have to get a new license from [https://iobroker.net](https://iobroker.net/)**

+**You also should update iobroker js-controller AND admin to the latest version.**

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

-<<<<<<< HEAD
 ##Features:

 =======
 ## License requirements
 To use this adapter in ioBroker you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC-NC-BY license.

 Additionally you need a license to use the adapter.
-The following license editions are available on https://iobroker.net/www/pricing
+The license editions are available on https://iobroker.net/www/pricing
-* **Community-License: Free for private use!**: Get a free license by registering an account on https://iobroker.net .
-The license if checked online against the ioBroker license server when the KNX adapter is started, so an online connection at this timepoint is required!
-* **Commercial License**: When using KNX in a commercial environment or selling KNX as part of ioBroker packages to your customers this license is for you.
-License check is also not requiring an online connection.

 ## Features:
->>>>>>> 7dd76f785bcce20690c78d5fb91b90e35f25e7b7

 * importing `knxproj` file
 * generating ETS-like object structure
 * finding and combining act-channel and state-channel (heuristic)